Five Reasons Why Your Email Gets Blocked

 Reputation is a very important factor and includes both IP and domain reputation for the sender.
 Your sender reputation is built from day one and stays with you for a significant duration (longer than you may like it to).
 Sending to a large amount of hard bounces, receiving a lot of complaints, hitting spam traps, and getting on a blacklist can all affect your reputation in a negative way.
 Not to mention getting blocked from particular networks.
 It’s very hard to turn around a tarnished reputation – do everything you can to keep it in excellent condition, starting by creating content that’s relevant to the buyer.

 I often find that marketers will send emails at a high frequency to their recipients.
-While they make think it’s a solid strategy, too many marketing campaigns are actually a symptom of tactical demand generation – and it’s costing you a lot more than time and energy.
+While they make think it’s a solid strategy, running too many marketing campaigns is actually a symptom of tactical demand generation – and it’s costing you a lot more than time and energy.
 Sending too frequently can often result in recipients blocking messages in their email client, network administrators blocking the sender at the network level, or worse, having your details submitted to a blacklist for sending too frequently.
 Send wisely and avoid over-communication…at least until you better know your audience and have their permission for frequent communications.
+If you’re not sure how to break out of this cycle of campaigning, read: The Hidden Costs of Marketing Campaigns.

 Sending high volumes to a particular network or domain can often appear like an attack on the mail server.
 This is especially true for B2B senders who send to smaller business domains.
 Most often I find that these mail servers will add the sender to their block list because as a result of sending too high of a volume during a particular window of time.
 For best results, slow down the volumes to these smaller domains to get emails delivered.
 You don’t have to stop sending, just keep a measured volume and cadence.